Teamdevopsnorway/Fjaern-app/README.md

 - ✅ Can swipe through unlimited photos without issues
 - ✅ No more infinite loops or CPU spikes
 - ✅ Proper Zustand selector pattern implemented across entire codebase
+- ✅ Stable function references using .getState()
 - ✅ Vibecode app stays responsive
 - ✅ Derived values calculated locally for better performance

 **Technical Explanation:**

+When you select a function from Zustand using a selector like `useStore((s) => s.someFunction)`, Zustand returns a NEW function reference on every render.
+This is because the selector runs on every render and creates a new reference, even though the function itself is the same.

-Zustand's `useStore()` without a selector returns the entire store object.
-Each time the component renders, this creates a NEW object reference, even if the values inside are identical.
-React sees this as a change and triggers a re-render → infinite loop.
+React sees this new reference as a change and triggers a re-render → which creates another new reference → infinite loop.

-Additionally, when selecting FUNCTIONS from the store (like `hasReachedLimit`), Zustand returns a new function reference on every render, causing the same infinite loop problem.

-The solution:
+**The solution has 3 parts:**

-1. Use individual selectors for VALUES: `useStore((s) => s.value)`
+1. **For STATE values**: Use individual selectors `useStore((s) => s.value)` - Zustand compares primitive values
-2. Select only primitive values and calculate derived values locally in the component
+2. **For FUNCTIONS**: Use `useStore.getState().functionName` - Get stable reference outside the hook
+3. **For DERIVED values**: Calculate locally in component using state values

 ---